Bokeo province

-Bokeo (ບໍ່ແກ້ວ, /lo/; literally 'gem mine'; previously, Hua Khong, meaning 'head of the Mekong'); is a northern province of Laos.
+Bokeo (ບໍ່ແກ້ວ, /lo/; literally 'gem mine'; previously, Hua Khong, meaning 'head of the Mekong') is a northern province of Laos.
 It is the smallest and second least populous province in the country.
-Bokeo province covers an area of 6196 km2.
-Bokeo province borders Luang Namtha province to the northeast, Oudomxai province to the east, Xaignabouli province to the south, and Thailand to the southwest and Burma to the west and northwest.
-The province has five districts: (Houay Xay, Tonpheung, Meung, Phaodom, and Paktha) and the Golden Triangle Special Economic Zone in Ton Pheung district.
+Bokeo has five districts: (Houay Xay, Tonpheung, Meung, Phaodom, and Paktha) and the Golden Triangle Special Economic Zone in Ton Pheung district.
 Bokeo's provincial capital is Houayxay on the Mekong River.
 The province is in the Golden Triangle, at the border of Myanmar and Thailand.

 Geography

+Tree-cover loss year in Bokeo, 2001-2024, from the Global Forest Change dataset.

 Bokeo province is the smallest of the country's provinces, covering an area of 6196 km2.
 Settlements include Houayxay, Mong Lin, Ban Thakate, Ban Meung Hong, Ban Ha Li Tai, Ban Khai San, Ban Nam Kueng, Ban Long and Ban Paung.
 The Nam Nga River flows through the province's Bokeo Nature Reserve, and is hemmed between the Mekong River bordering Thailand and Burma and is on the trade route with China.
 Don Sao is an island in Tonpheung District, which is connected to the mainland except during the rainy season.